-Prerequisites: DMA 010 or MAT 003 or BSP 4003
+Prerequisites: DMA 010 or MAT 003 or BSP 4003 Corequisites: None feeders, and service.

 This course covers branch circuit, feeder, and service calculations.
 Emphasis is placed on sections of the National Electrical Code related to calculations.
-Upon completion, students should be able to use appropriate code sections to size wire, conduit, and overcurrent devices for branch circuits, feeders, and service.
+Upon completion, students should be able to use appropriate code sections to size wire, conduit, and overcurrent devices for branch circuits,